bovender/NephroWikiSkin/README.md

   will always be stable.
 - [Bootstrap][1] was added as a submodule, which is not automatically included when cloning this respository.
-Switch to `resources/bootstrap` and issue `git pull` to fetch the [Bootstrap repository][4].
+Switch to `resources/bootstrap` and issue `git submodule update --recursive` to fetch the [Bootstrap repository][4], which is approaching 100 MB...
 Alternatively, you can download Bootstrap in a compressed file and extract it into `resources/bootstrap`.
 - Add `wfLoadSkin( 'NephroWikiSkin' );` to your `LocalSettings.php`.